gbmetzner/gbmetzner.github.io/_posts/2015/2015-01-24-Multiple-DB.md

 This api creates a cache of connection pools when Play starts.
 So, if you configure your application.conf with _db.somename.attribute_ play will look for a connection called _somename_ in its cache and won't create another connection pool.

+You can check out this source code [here](https://github.com/gbmetzner/play-multipledb)

 That's all folks!

 I hope I could help.